 Kuya Jun said long before text messaging became popular they already have this sign in Batanes.

 An Ocean Cove with name I can’t quite remember

-This particular ocean cove according to kuya Jun is where they say priest and nuns in the olden days would come to take a swim.
+This particular ocean cove according to Kuya Jun is where they say priests and nuns in the olden days would come to take a swim.
 I’m not sure what struck me most, that priest and nun swims (okay maybe not together) or that they have their own private cove.
-I would assume that was way long time ago, because now, there’s an existing public road that has a direct view down the cove.
-So private cove now, isn’t too private anymore.
+I would assume that was way long time ago because now, there’s an existing public road that has a direct view down the cove.
+So private cove now isn’t too private anymore.

 Site Marker for First Mass on Batanes Soil